bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 # Switching from OS X to Ubuntu

-If you just want to know how to do this in practice, see description here: https://docs.google.com/document/d/1ofEZURMDOcRoJTc6YF6MBV3aZ71DxQ-sxyHkfbNizuQ/edit?hl=en#.
+If you just want to know how to do this in practice, see description here: https://docs.google.com/document/d/1ofEZURMDOcRoJTc6YF6MBV3aZ71DxQ-sxyHkfbNizuQ/edit?hl=en# or here https://github.com/bjohas/Ubuntu-keyboard-map-like-OS-X/blob/master/Migrating%20from%20OS%20X%20to%20Ubuntu%202020-02-28.pdf

 If you're interested in the pros/cons/journey, read on.

 ## Background